chipoglesby/chipoglesby.github.io/_posts/blog/2018-03-23-location-history.md

 - analysis
 - coding
 ---
+Before we begin, I want to sure you're able to follow along.
+For you to be able to run this successfully and copy my code, you'll need the following items:

+* A Google account that has the timeline feature set up in Google Maps
+* An export of your location history in `JSON` format available through [Google Takeout](https://takeout.google.com/settings/takeout).
+* A Mac or Linux machine with [Google Cloud SDK](https://cloud.google.com/sdk/) installed.
+* At least the free tier of [Google Cloud Platform](https://cloud.google.com/free/), set up and ready to go.

+Make sure all of this is ready before you begin.

 I've been using Google's Timeline feature to track my locations since 2011 when it was called Google Latitude.
 When I first signed up, I thought it was an interesting way to share your location with family and friends, but I pretty much forgot about it until recently.

 I decided that it might be a good time to take the information that Google has been gathering for the past seven years and start a new project to see what I could learn about myself.

-The first issue that I ran into is the size of the `GeoJSON` file that Google let's you export.
+The first issue that I ran into is the size of the `GeoJSON` file that Google lets you export.

 My exported file was around 400 MB once it was unzipped, and I don't really want to load the entire file into `R` to work with, so I thought this would be a great use case for Google's Cloud Platform.

 I could easily store the file in Cloud Storage and then load the data into Google BigQuery's data warehouse to analyze with `R`.

 Writing `SQL` is similar to the `dplyr` package in `R`.
 I also get the added benefit of offloading all of the processing power to Google BigQuery which I can run for free since I have the [free tier of GCP](https://cloud.google.com/free/).

-Today I will share the `bash` scripr that I've written to automate extracting, uploading and storing the information.
+Today I will share the `bash` script that I've written to automate extracting, uploading and storing the information.

-Let's take a look at the script:
+Let's take a look at the script: ***Before you begin, be sure to create a folder for the project and download your takeout file here.***

 <script src="https://gist-it.appspot.com/github/chipoglesby/locationHistory/blob/master/uploadToBigQuery.sh"></script>